jravz/parallel_tasker/README.md

 parallel_tasker is a fully usable parallel iterator library for real-world workloads, offering a different perspective on parallelism while maintaining near-optimal performance.

 The results show good performance to the popular Rayon library.
-That said, users are encouraged to test this well within their use cases to ensure suitability and applicability.
+That said, as this is a recent library, users are encouraged to test this well within their use cases or POCs to ensure suitability and applicability.

 ## How this differs from Rayon
 parallel_tasker uses a different approach to task scheduling compared to Rayon: